h2oai/tutorials/DriverlessAI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 *Things to Note:*
 1. These values of PAY_0  represent the average predictions of all persons that paid on time or did not use their credit card
 2. This value represents the average prediction of persons who were late one month for PAY_0
 3. PAY_0 =2 has an average default probability of 0.573, then the default probability slowly and slightly decreases all the way to month 8.
-Does this make sense to you?

 The results indicate that overall, in the entire dataset, the worst thing for a person to be in regarding defaulting with respect to PAY_0 is to be two months late.
 This behavior insight needs to be judged by the user who can determine whether this model should be trusted.